 The bar glasses used for different cocktails must be effectively organized so that a bartender can easily get the glass needed for a particular drink.
-Highball glasses and old fashioned glasses are usually stacked next to one another, as these are the most common beverage glasses.
-Wine glasses and martini glasses can be hung from inverted racks beneath bar shelves.
+Highball glasses and old fashioned glasses are usually stacked next to one another, as these are the most commonly used cocktail glasses.
+Wine glasses and martini glasses can be hung from glass hanging racks beneath bar shelves.
 This keeps them safely out of the way so they will not be accidentally broken.

 Jiggers and Shakers

 Two tools that will be exceptionally useful in creating an efficient and streamlined bar operation experience are a jigger and a shaker.
-Jiggers are bartender tools used to measure out a single shot and a double shot of liquor.
+Jiggers are bartender go-to tool used to measure out a single or double shot of liquor.
 Most bartenders like to have several jiggers on hand, so that a clean one is always available.
 Shakers are used to make chilled beverages.
+Most bartenders like to have several jiggers on hand, so that a clean one is always available.
+Shakers are used to make chilled mixed drinks and cocktails.
 The best shakers have straining attachments so that the drink can be poured into a glass without the ice.
 Separate strainers are available which can be placed inside the rim of a glass to keep the ice out of a drink.

 Bar blenders are an efficient tool to quickly offer your customers signature blended frozen drinks and cocktails.
 They come in different strengths, from low-volume to high-volume depending on your needs and offer a lot of flexibility to bartenders.
 For bars or restaurants that serve a high volume of drinks, frozen drink machines are great for making pre-batches of drink mixes or fruit purees and then adding the liquor afterwards into individual glasses.
 This can save your bar or restaurant an invaluable amount of time instead of individually blending drinks and cocktails.